-Weekday evening courses take place outside of the Museum’s regular operating hours.
-For this reason, only registered students will be permitted in campus buildings or on the grounds while class is taking place.
+On-campus: Study materials are included in tuition but students should bring their own writing utensils and notebooks.
+Meals are not provided.
+Weekday evening on-campus courses take place outside of the Museum’s regular operating hours.
+For this reason, only registered students will be permitted in campus buildings or on the grounds while on-campus class sessions are taking place.

 Questions?
-Contact Amanda Dudley: firstname.lastname@example.org or 315-686-4104 x225.
+Contact Amanda Dudley: firstname.lastname@example.org or 315-686-4104.

 *six-student minimum and twelve-student maximum for each session